 Ed, a father of two, took the Chair's role at the start of 2012.
-Ed has two children at King Athelstan - a son in Year 6 and a daughter in Year 4.
+Ed has one children at King Athelstan (a daughter in Year 6) and a son who graduated to secondary school in 2018 following eight very happy years there.
 Both children very much enjoy telling him all about writing and counting - things which Ed previously thought he knew a fair amount about (how times change!).
-Ed is the co-director of 7dots, an Internet business in Kingston.
+Ed is the chairman and co-founder of 7DOTS, a creative tech agency (they build websites and apps!) in Kingston.
 His passions are cycling, cooking, eating (too much), watching Formula 1 with his son and pretending he's

-ten twenty years younger than he is on a snowboard.
+ten thirty years younger than he is on a snowboard.

 Several years ago Asha gave up editing books for a living to become an artist for almost no living.
 She loves motherhood, her rubbish Shopper bike, swimming at Hampton Open Air Pool, tending the allotment and knitting.
 One day soon she will stop complaining about children’s books and get round to writing one of her own.

 Dave retired this year.
 His career was divided into three quarters a secondary school science teacher and one quarter casework manager for a Member of Parliament.
 Along the way he managed to find the time to raise three children, spend an inordinate length of time exploring caves, serve two terms as a Local Councillor, play a little cricket and watch a lot more.
 He confirms that he is now busier than ever.